- Written by Emma Sharp on

 Even though no one can say whether or not TikTok is going to become a permanent feature in the world of social media, there’s no doubt it’s currently a prominent one.
 No other social media app has seen a rise as widespread this fast.

 Other social media platforms are taking note that their audience or potential audience is gravitating towards the pull of TikTok, as are big name brands and organisations.
 The masses are flocking.
 Many of which are seeing the various TikTok success stories and wanting their own slice of the pie.

 If it doesn’t appeal to you, that’s fair enough.
 It certainly doesn’t contain hard-hitting news or information-rich content yet, but that’s not to say it won’t in the future.

-Regardless of whether dance-offs, pet videos and makeup vloggers are your thing, it appears that TikTok is working for the youth of today.
-If you want to stay relevant this is as relevant as it gets in 2019 and certainly looks as though it will be into 2020.
+Regardless of whether dance videos, pet videos or comedy videos are your thing, it appears that TikTok is working for the youth of today.
+If you want to stay relevant this is as relevant as it gets in 2022 and certainly looks as though it will be into 2023.

 © 2022, AWIN Ltd. All rights reserved.
 Awin is part of Axel Springer Group.
 No part of this publication may be reproduced, translated, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior permission of the copyright owner.